rishabnarendra/LeetCode-Problems/README.md

 Set of LeetCode problems from https://leetcode.com/

+Add Digits
+Given a non-negative integer num, repeatedly add all its digits until the result has only one digit.

+Input: 38
+Output: 2
+Explanation: The process is like: 3 + 8 = 11, 1 + 1 = 2.
+             Since 2 has only one digit, return it.

 Binary Tree Inorder Traversal
 Given a binary tree, return the inorder traversal of its nodes' values.